molgenis/molgenis-service-armadillo/docs/minor-release-update.md

 Next, stop any unnecessary containers.

-The command are indicative so change as needed.
+The commands are indicative so change as needed.

 ```bash
 # should return empty list (i.e. default, xenon, rock)